zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/Domemaster3D Readme-Short.txt

     Apple Developer ID Application: Andrew Hazelden (7B24U9536W)

-  Updated the Automagic DomemasterStereo and LatLongStereo shelf buttons to include a line of Python code to turn the Vray Frame Buffer off by default so the Maya Render View will show the stereo result.
+  Updated the Automagic DomemasterStereo and LatLongStereo shelf buttons to include a line of Python code to turn the V-Ray Frame Buffer off by default so the Maya Render View will show the stereo result.

-  Updated the Domemaster3D for Vray installation instructions on the GitHub Wiki to include instructions on the new module based installation approach:
+  Updated the Domemaster3D for V-Ray installation instructions on the GitHub Wiki to include instructions on the new module based installation approach:

   https://github.com/zicher3d-org/domemaster-stereo-shader/wiki/Vray-for-Maya-Domemaster3D